Sponsored content is promotional content created by an advertiser but posted by another publisher, brand, or influencer.

 Sponsored Content vs. Branded Content

-As we already know, sponsored content is a paid advertisement where one brand creates it and another — publishes it.
-On the contrary, branded content is created and distributed by the same brand or at least by different departments of one large company.
+As we already know, sponsored content is a paid advertisement where one brand is a creator, and another one is a publisher.
+In contrast, branded content is created and distributed by the same brand or at least by different departments of one large company.

-Branded content is usually published on brand-owned properties such as blogs, micro-sites, content hubs, forums, etc. Another key difference is that branded content can only be targeted at a brand's existing audience.
-It helps to increase the brand’s trustworthiness by creating content with a high level of expertise.
-While sponsored content is a great way to grow your audience.
+Branded content is usually published on brand-owned properties such as blogs, micro-sites, content hubs, forums, etc. Another key difference is that branded content can only be targeted at a brand’s existing audience.
+It helps increase a brand’s trustworthiness by creating content with a high level of expertise, while sponsored content is a great way to grow your audience.

 Let’s find out what sponsored content can look like.